-- attract and retain our named executive officers by providing an overall compensation package that is competitive in the market in which we compete through cash bonuses and long-term equity awards based on corporate and individual performance; - share the risks and rewards of our business with our named executive officers; - align the interests of our named executive officers with the interests of our stockholders in particular through equity awards; and - compensate our named executive officers in a manner that is efficient and affordable for the Company.
+• attract and retain our named executive officers by providing an overall compensation package that is competitive in the market in which we compete through cash bonuses and long-term equity awards based on corporate and individual performance;

+- share the risks and rewards of our business with our named executive officers; - align the interests of our named executive officers with the interests of our stockholders in particular through equity awards; and - compensate our named executive officers in a manner that is efficient and affordable for the Company.

 In determining the compensation for our named executive officers, we, in connection with consulting with our compensation consultant, Radford, an Aon Company, or Radford, consider a number of factors, including information regarding comparably sized companies in the biotechnology and pharmaceutical industries in the United States.
 We also consider the seniority level of the employee, and the employee's overall performance and contribution to the Company.
-Especially with respect to the compensation of our Chief Executive Officer, we also consider our performance and the anticipated difficulty of replacing the Chief Executive Officer with someone of comparable experience and skills.
-In addition, we have experienced changes in our management team recently.
+Especially with respect to the compensation of our Chief Executive Officer, we also consider our performance and our goal of retaining our Chief Executive Officer with his extensive industry experience and skills and familiarity with the Company.